Keizaal/Keizaal/troubleshooting.md

 If you are experiencing problems such as the skse64_loader.exe being deleted, try adding the folder where Keizaal is installed to exclusions in your antivirus of choice.

 **Note:** If you're using Webroot or any other free 3rd party antivirus, adding the folders to exclusions may not be enough.
 You'll likely need to disable or uninstall your 3rd party AV as they can incorrectly mark usvfs_proxy_x86.exe, among other files, as a virus, a file needed for Mod Organizer 2 to work.
-We recommend doing so anyway in case it's a free one, as Windows Defender is likely much better at stopping threats than that is (according to data from [av-test.org](https://www.av-test.org/en/antivirus/home-windows/){:target="_blank" rel="noopener"}).
+We recommend doing so anyway in case it's a free one, as Windows Defender is likely much better at stopping threats than that is (according to data from [av-test.org](https://www.av-test.org/en/antivirus/home-windows/)).

 If you still think a file is a virus, you can upload it to virustotal and get it scanned by multiple antiviruses.
-[Here](https://www.virustotal.com/gui/file/356c029b7bf0bed41460ceacf2c756560101b9b0977c349925d81d76392dd0c4/detection){:target="_blank" rel="noopener"} is a scan of the file mentioned above, of which some antiviruses report a false positive.
+[Here](https://www.virustotal.com/gui/file/356c029b7bf0bed41460ceacf2c756560101b9b0977c349925d81d76392dd0c4/detection) is a scan of the file mentioned above, of which some antiviruses report a false positive.

 ### "*Plugins are getting deactivated in the right panel.*"